nandininautiyal/fest-flow/README.md

 `password_hash` is nullable and `google_id` is unique — this allows a single `users` table to support both email/password accounts and Google OAuth accounts.
 If a user originally signed up with a password and later signs in with Google using the same email, their existing account is linked rather than duplicated.

 `fest_id` on `events` means the platform supports multiple fests running at once.
 A college's Tech Fest and Cultural Fest can both be live on FestFlow simultaneously, each with their own set of events, and students filter between them on the browse page.

+**Security:** Row-Level Security (RLS) is enabled on every table in Supabase with no public policies attached.
+This blocks Supabase's auto-generated public REST API from reading or writing any data.
+The application itself is unaffected — the Express server connects with the full database connection string, which bypasses RLS by design, so all normal app functionality (login, registration, admin actions) works exactly as before.

 ---